tm-craggs/city-notes/CPU Notes.md

 ## Round Robin

-- Decision Mode: Preemtive, based on hardware clock
+- Decision Mode: Preemptive, based on hardware clock
 - Selection Function:
 	- When a process assigned, it runs for a fixed amount of time, called a quantum of time or a time slice.
 	- If the process